Hendy/umbraco-look/README.md

 	public static string[] ExamineIndexers { get; set; }

 	/// <summary>
-	/// (Optional) custom method that can be called before the indexing of each IPublishedContent item.
+	/// (Optional) Custom method that can be called before the indexing of each IPublishedContent item.
 	/// </summary>
 	public static Action<IndexingContext> BeforeIndexing { set; }

 	/// <summary>
-	/// (Optional) set a custom name indexer.
+	/// (Optional) Set a custom name indexer.
 	/// By default, the IPublishedContent.Name value will be indexed.
 	/// </summary>
 	public static Func<IndexingContext, string> NameIndexer { set; }